 Habitat in the wild

-The rainbow shark, also known as the red-fin shark or ruby shark, is a popular freshwater aquarium fish belonging to the Cyprinidae family.
-The Cyprinidae family is one of the largest families of freshwater fish and includes a wide variety of species, ranging from small minnows to larger carps and barbs.
-They are found in various habitats across the world, predominantly in freshwater rivers, streams, and lakes.
+The rainbow shark, also known as the red-fin shark or ruby shark, is a popular freshwater aquarium fish that belongs to the Cyprinidae family, one of the largest families of freshwater fish.
+This family includes a diverse range of species, from small minnows to larger carps and barbs, found in various habitats across the globe, primarily in freshwater rivers, streams, and lakes.

 Description